Ajiboso-Adeola/github-repo-tracker/README.md

 # Web3Ladies Take Home Project

+Question<br>

+What are some of the Nodes built-in modules and what are they use for?

+## Coding Exercise
 The project is about how you can track your repository activities (i.e: push, pull, fork, star etc) when github users interact with it.

 The task: